ddrsmile/CarND-Advanced-Lane-Lines/README.md

 ## Discussion

-By following the instruction of the lesseon, I successfully resolved most of difficulties I encounter.
-However, I spent much more time, over 20 hours per week, than what I thought on this project, especially for challenge video.
-Unfortunately, I eventually failed to make the overlay goes well on the raod in challenge video.
-With limited knowledge of computer vision and processing images, two weeks is totally not enough for me to complete the project and the challenge.

 As the experience of working on challenge video, my model might be limited to the project vidoe only because most of the parameters of each model have been tuned as I was focusing on project video.
 And this model totally failed on challenge video that the situations of the road are more complicated.
 Besides, I was also struggling on improving the performance that the overlay would go out of lane lines at some parts of the road, especially for the beginning of turning parts.
 In order to solve this problem, I have looked for lots of information on the internet.
 And therefore, I learned that not only preprocess of images but also postprocess of the "raw" results are quite important.

 The follows are possible limitation of my models: